adrian-1990/bjj-homepage/README.md

 ![Github pages link (2)](https://user-images.githubusercontent.com/79532281/143587694-59346abd-5c08-4af6-bb4a-5b294b3ce4ec.png)

 # Credits

-### Content
+## Content
 * The fonts came from [Google Fonts](https://fonts.google.com/).
 * The icons for the footer came from [Fontawesome](https://fontawesome.com/start).
-* The footer code came from the Love Running walkthrough.
+* The footer code came from the Love Running walkthrough project.
 * The responsive image at the top of the README was created by [Am I responsive](http://ami.responsivedesign.is/).
-* The footer code and icons was taken from the love running project.
+* The footer code and icons were taken from the Love Running walkthrough project.
 * The text on the BJJ classes came from [Wiki BJJ](https://en.wikipedia.org/wiki/Brazilian_jiu-jitsu).
 * The text for the Judo classes came from [Wiki Judo](https://en.wikipedia.org/wiki/Judo).
 * The timetable was created with guidance from [W3Schools](https://www.w3schools.com/html/html_tables.asp).

-### Media
+## Media
 * All the images for the page came from [Unsplash](https://unsplash.com/)
 * The Youtube video was taken from [Youtube](https://www.youtube.com/c/stuartcooperfilms)
 * The photos were compressed using [Tinypng](https://tinypng.com/)